 Indoor play is easy.
 Couple games of tug-o-war, toss around their favorite toy…that’s all you need.
 The effort might be minimal, but the payoff is noticeable.
 Not only will your dog stay in good shape, but they will burn off any energy that might otherwise get them into trouble.

 Though they are still intelligent dogs, mental exercises are not going to be absolutely necessary.
 Of course, they are still a good idea and can work as a good way to keep a Chiweenie stimulated.
 The more stimulation, the more content they’ll be.

 Additional diet requirements will vary depending on the age of the dog.
-Puppy Chiweenies will need protein to account for about 22% of their diet, and about 8% for fat.
+Puppy Chiweenies need protein to account for about 22% of their diet, and about 8% for fat.
 Once they grow to adults, that can be cut down to 18% protein and 5% fat.

 Also, all fats and proteins are not created equal.
 Be sure that they are coming from meat, poultry, and fish.
 Plant proteins and fats are still okay, but should be supplemental rather than their main source of these nutrients.